-This method of inserting clips will work from any Browser tab whose contents can be placed on tracks.
+This method of inserting clips will work from the Browser Panel with any content that can be placed on tracks.
 And the same method will work when dragging appropriate files from your file manager application (i.e., File Explorer on Windows, Finder on Mac, etc.) directly onto the tracks.

-4.2.2.
+5.1.2.
 Moving Clips and Snap Settings